delan/www.azabani.com/drafts/spelling-grammar-2.md

     <button type="button" aria-label="play">▶</button>
 </div></div></div></figure>

+</div></div>

+## Phase-locked decorations

 Blink (and WebKit) use an inheritance hack to propagate decorations from parents to their children, rather than properly implementing the concept of [*decorating box*](https://www.w3.org/TR/2019/CR-css-text-decor-3-20190813/#line-decoration).
 In other words, we’re painting two independent decorations, whereas we *should* be painting one decoration that spans the entire word.
 This has been the cause of [a lot of bugs](https://github.com/web-platform-tests/interop-2022/issues/23), and been widely regarded as a bad move.

-Note that this doesn’t mean we actually have to paint the decoration in a single pass, only that our rendering is *equivalent* to doing so.
+Note that this doesn’t mean we actually have to paint the decoration in a single pass, only that our rendering is *as if* that was the case.
+For example, when testing the same change in Firefox, there’s some subtle jittering between the last letter and the rest of the word, which suggests that propagated decorations are probably being painted separately.

 <figure><div class="scroll"><div class="flex"><div class="_gifs _paused">
     <video loop playsinline tabindex="-1" width="384" height="216" poster="/images/spammar2-w5.png"><source src="/images/spammar2-w5.mp4"><source src="/images/spammar2-w5.webm"></video>
     <button type="button" aria-label="play">▶</button>
-</div></div></div><figcaption>
-    For example, when testing the same change in Firefox, there’s some subtle jittering between the last letter and the rest of the word.
-This suggests that Firefox probably paints propagated decorations in a separate pass.
-</figcaption></figure>

-</div></div>
+</div></div></div></figure>

 ## [TODO other topics]

-* prioritise mvp: 90XchqYYTmKvtwG_TALVdw
 * https://bucket.daz.cat/work/igalia/0/29.html
-* invalidation bugs (target-text, selection in firefox)
-* used-value-time tweaking of highlight colors
+* ~~used-value-time tweaking of highlight colors~~
-    * untestable issue
+    * ~~untestable issue~~
 * spec issues: 62#note_46655, 62#note_47793
 * reconsider whether text-shadow should be allowed